m-jahn/ShinyProt/README.md

 Simply run the app at https://m-jahn.shinyapps.io/ShinyProt/!

-If you want to *run ShinyMC locally*, you need to have R (optionally also Rstudio) and some of its libraries installed, mainly:
+If you want to *run ShinyProt locally*, you need to have R (optionally also Rstudio) and some of its libraries installed, mainly:

 - `shiny`
 - `shinythemes`